tomduck/pandoc-eqnos/README.md

     references (e.g., change from "fig." to "Fig.");

-  * `eqnos-plus-name` - Sets the name of a "+" clever reference (e.g., change it from "eq." to "equation"); and
+  * `eqnos-plus-name` - Sets the name of a "+" clever reference (e.g., change it from "eq." to "equation").
+Settings here take precedence over `xnos-capitalise`;

-  * `eqnos-star-name` - Sets the name of a "*" clever reference (e.g., change it from "Equation" to "Eq.").
+  * `eqnos-star-name` - Sets the name of a "*" clever reference (e.g., change it from "Equation" to "Eq.");

   * `eqnos-eqref` - Set to `True` to use AMS-style equation references (i.e., equation numbers set in brackets); `eqnos-eqref` takes